syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 ## Other map tile providers

-Our tile layer is not limited or specific to any of the tile providers mentioned here.
-It supports requesting tiles from any of the tile providers using the unique URL for respective tile providers and renders them.
+Our tile layer is not limited or specific to any tile providers mentioned here.
+It supports requesting tiles from any tile providers using the unique URL for respective tile providers and renders them.

-For other map providers like TomTom, MapBox etc., you can check the respective official websites and provide the url in the format mentioned in the `Setting URL template` section.
+For other map providers like TomTom, MapBox etc., you can check the respective official websites and provide the URL in the format mentioned in the `Setting URL template` section.

 Below is the example of adding TomTom map.
 You can get the TomTom API key from this [`link`](https://developer.tomtom.com/maps-api).